mattrussi/gitlab-com-runbooks/howto/alert-for-ssl-certificate-expiration.md

+---
-# Alert about SSL certificate expiration
+title: Alert about SSL certificate expiration
+tags:
+- howto
+---

 ## Modify list of hosts with SSL certificate